How to File an Unemployment Appeal

 Collect Supporting Documentation

-Bring two copies of any written information you have available, including warnings, time sheets, contracts, medical records, contracts and your personnel file – anything that supports your position that the termination wasn’t for cause.
+Be ready with two copies of any written information you have available, including warnings, time sheets, contracts, medical records, contracts and your personnel file—anything that supports your position that the termination wasn’t for cause.
 The more supporting documentation you have, the better chance you will have of winning an appeal.

 If you have witnesses with personal knowledge of the circumstances leading to you losing your job, it can be very helpful.
-Bring the witnesses with you to the unemployment appeal hearing so they can testify on your behalf.
+Bring the witnesses with you or have them ready for a phone or virtual unemployment appeal hearing so they can testify on your behalf.

-Note: The best witnesses are those who will make a positive impression on the board or judge.
-If you have your choice of a few potential witnesses, look for those who have a calm, professional demeanor and solid communication skills – and make sure that they know to dress appropriately and that they understand your position and what’s needed to make your case.
+The best witnesses are those who will make a positive impression on the board or judge.
+If you have your choice of a few potential witnesses, look for those who have a calm, professional demeanor and solid communication skills—and make sure that they know to dress appropriately and that they understand your position and what’s needed to make your case.